About Alex Beecroft

 Alex Beecroft was born in Northern Ireland during the Troubles and grew up in the wild countryside of the English Peak District.
 She studied English and Philosophy before accepting employment with the Crown Court where she worked for a number of years.Now a stay-at-home mum and full time author, Alex lives with her husband and two children in a little village near Cambridge and tries to avoid being mistaken for a tourist.

 Alex is only intermittently present in the real world.She has lead a Saxon shield wall into battle, toiled as a Georgian kitchen maid, and recently taken up an 800 year old form of English folk dance, but she still hasn’t learned to operate a mobile phone.

-I suspect that what unites my love for historical fiction with my love for fantasy fiction is a keen desire to escape into a different world from our own, once in a while.
+I suspect that what unites my love for historical fiction with my love for fantasy and science fiction is a keen desire to escape into a different world from our own, once in a while.
 The worlds of historical and fantasy fiction may not be perfect, but they are strange and wondrous – it’s refreshing to be able to leave the mundane behind.
 When you come back, hopefully you realize that our world too is quite bizarre, and can enjoy it more for the holiday.